ordina-jworks/ordina-jworks.github.io/_posts/2017-09-26-Secure-your-architecture-part1.md

 The one that's used most often enables method security, which you enable by adding `@EnableGlobalMethodSecurity(prePostEnabled = true)` to your configuration.

 #### Authority
-For the authorization, Spring Security provides us with [authorities](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/authz-arch.html){:target="_blank"}, extracted from the JWT.
+For the authorization, Spring Security provides us with [authorities](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/authz-arch.html){:target="_blank"}, extracted from the access token.
-The authorities are placed inside a [Principal](http://www.baeldung.com/get-user-in-spring-security){:target="_blank"}, which will be used throughout the existing security context of your application.
+The authorities are placed inside a <a target="_blank" href="http://www.baeldung.com/get-user-in-spring-security">`Principal`</a>, which will be used throughout the existing security context of your application.
 You can then reference them using Spring Expression Language (SpEL) to secure your methods.
 There are plenty of options you can use for method security, but we'll highlight the most common ones.

 You can find a complete list in the [Spring documentation](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html){:target="_blank"}

 ##### @PreAuthorize
-Most commonly used, PreAuthorize will decide whether a method can actually be invoked or not.
+Most commonly used, `@PreAuthorize` will decide whether a method can actually be invoked or not.
->When a user logs in and you want the user to only access his detail information, you can use the PreAuthorize annotation to accept USER roles with a specific expression to see if it is the same user calling the endpoint.
+>When a user logs in and you want the user to only access his detail information, or everyone's data in case he's an admin, you can use the `@PreAuthorize` annotation.
->If you want the ADMIN role to access everyone's details, you can just add the hasRole expression.

  {% highlight java %}
 @PreAuthorize("(authentication.principal.uuid == #uuid.toString()) or hasRole('ADMIN')")